unknown-entity98/unknown-entity98/README.md

 - 👋 Hi, I’m @unknown-entity98
 - # Thats what I'm called
 - # 👀 I’m interested in ...
 - ML, Python, Networking.
+- I surf interesting tech as well.
-But I'm open to try new things.
+-  But I'm open to try new things.
 - # 🌱 I’m currently learning ...
 - Lemme find their names, hold on
 - # 💞️ I’m looking to collaborate on ...